rapidpro/rapidpro/_docs/development.md

 ## Sync your database

 You should now be able to run all the migrations and initialize your development server.
-This takes a little while on RapidPro as syncdb also creates and initializes all the user groups and permissions.
+This takes a little while on RapidPro as migrate also creates and initializes all the user groups and permissions.

 {% highlight bash %}
-$ python manage.py syncdb
+$ python manage.py migrate
 {% endhighlight %}

 ## Install bower scripts